sictweb/bti425-2020/notes/react-get-started.md

 A React app is a client-side front-end app.
 It does NOT have a server part to it.
 A browser user "pulls" a React app, by visiting a URL that is the "root" of the app.
 As you will learn later, the packaging and deployment process creates a bundle of files that are sent to the browser when the root of the app is requested for the first time.

-That being said, all React developers - you included now - will [start](https://docs.npmjs.com/cli/start) an on-demand per-instance Node.js server, and listen on the app's URL.
-Then, from a browser, the app is pulled to the browser's memory, and is ready for use.
+That being said, all React developers - you included now - will [start](https://docs.npmjs.com/cli/start) an on-demand per-instance [localhost](https://en.wikipedia.org/wiki/Localhost) Node.js server, and listen on the app's URL.
+Then, from a browser, the app is pulled *from* the localhost server, *to* the browser's memory, and is ready for use.

 Therefore, start the server listener: